daniel-lawson/TrafficSignClassificationProject/Writeup.md

 | 0.00001272  | Keep Right           |
 | 0.00000227  | No Passing           |

+The network was very confident that it was a Priority Road sign.

 For the **Slippery Road** sign, the top five soft max probabilites were:
 | Probability | Prediction                  |
 |:-----------:|:---------------------------:|